Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Mathematical procedure to obtain the maximum time derivative of perturbation enstrophy.

 In this section conditions for no enstrophy growth are found for the plane Poiseuille flow.
-We remind that the following analytic procedure for PPF was also present in Synge \cite{synge1938b} and it was here adopted to the non-modal formulation.
-Let's consider Eq. \ref{eq:sixthorderpsi} with $U'=-2y$.
+We remind that the following analytical procedure for PPF is also present in Synge \cite{synge1938b} and it is here adopted to the non-modal formulation.
+Let's consider Eq. (\ref{eq:sixthorderpsi}) with $U'=-2y$.
 The solution to the homogeneous equation is the same as that for the Couette flow

 The forcing term differs from the PCF case due to the presence of $U'$ in the right hand side.
-We sought for a particular solution in the following form:
+We seek a particular solution in the following form:

-The complex constants $a_i$ and $b_i$ were to be determined by imposing the boundary conditions - vanishing $\hat{\psi}$ and $\dey\hat{\psi}$ and assigned values of $\ddey\hat{\psi}$.
-Direct calculation yielded the following values:
+The complex constants $a_i$ and $b_i$ are determined by imposing the boundary conditions: vanishing $\hat{\psi}$ and $\dey\hat{\psi}$ and assigned values of $\ddey\hat{\psi}$.
+Direct calculation yields the following values: